Milligan White Family History

 According to a Hastings gravestone in Scotland (see Hastings link for more information) Robert Milligan died February 12, 1869, and Sarah died March 25, 1876, both in Ontario.

 In the 1871 agricultural census, the farm on Lot 18, Concession 4 was shown to consist of 104 acres, 50 improved, 20 in pasture, 1 in garden/orchard and 14 acres wheat.
 They had 1 milk cow, 9 sheep, 1/2 acre potatoes, 20 bushels turnips and 40 pounds of maple syrup.
 Farm equipment consisted of 1 carriage, 1 wagon and 1 fanning mill.
-By the time of the 1871 cenus, Sarah Milligan was listed as a widow, living on Lot 35, Range 3, Bentinck Township which backed onto her sons’ land.
+By the time of the 1871 census, Sarah Milligan was listed as a widow, living on Lot 35, Range 3, Bentinck Township which backed onto her sons’ land.

 james_annie_2photos_put_together